publiclab/plots2/doc/GCI_MENTOR_GUIDELINES.md

 * When creating an issue for GCI, you need to list the potential solutions too.

+* You can open issues in any repository belonging to Public Lab whether it is on Ruby on Rails, Javascript, or any other tech stack including [plots2](https://github.com/publiclab/plots2),[image-sequencer](https://github.com/publiclab/image-sequencer), [leaflet](https://github.com/publiclab?utf8=%E2%9C%93&q=leaflet&type=&language=), [plotsbot](https://github.com/publiclab/plotsbot).

 * A GCI issue needs to be put in the [staging list](https://github.com/publiclab/plots2/issues/3276) as well.

 * You also need to mention the category of the issue(Code, Design, Documentation/training, Quality Assurance, Outreach) and tell the instance count, i.e., how many people can take that issue in the issue description.

 * For GCI issue you need to create the same task on the GCI dashboard as well.

-* You need to use extra-friendly tone at Public Lab even if people are not able to commit to send a PR on time.
+* You need to use extra-friendly tone at Public Lab with people.